joaquim-verges/Helium/README.md

 - a `LogicBlock` exposes (emits) a `BlockState` and expects (handles) a `BlockEvent`
 - a `UiBlock` exposes (emits) a `BlockEvent` and expects (renders) a `BlockState`

-If both logic and ui expose and expect the same type of state and event, then they're compatible.
+If both Logic and UI expose and expect the same type of state and event, then they're compatible.

 <img src="docs/images/helium_arch_diagram.png" width="600">